cabal-club/cable/readme.md

-A `time_end` of 0 MUST be understood as a request to keep this request alive even after all known hashes in the range `time_start` to `now()` are provided, and continue to receive any new chat messages that the responder learns of in the future, so long as this request is still alive.
+A `time_end` of 0 MUST be understood as a request to keep this request alive even after all known hashes in the range `time_start` to `now()` are provided, and continue to receive any new chat messages that the responder learns of in the future, so long as this request is still alive. `time_start` MUST be respected regardless of whether `time_end` is 0 or some definite value.

 Responding clients SHOULD respond with all known chat messages within the requested time range, though they may desire not to in certain circumstances,